awsdocs/aws-resource-access-manager-user-guide/doc_source/security-iam-managed-policies.md

 + [AWSResourceAccessManagerServiceRolePolicy](#security-iam-managed-policies-AWSResourceAccessManagerServiceRolePolicy)
 + [Policy updates](#security-iam-awsmanpol-updates)

-In the preceding list, you can attach the first three policies to your IAM users and roles to grant permissions\.
+In the preceding list, you can attach the first three policies to your IAM roles, groups, and users to grant permissions\.
 The last policy in the list is reserved for the AWS RAM service's service\-linked role\.

 To add permissions to users, groups, and roles, it is easier to use AWS managed policies than to write policies yourself\.
 It takes time and expertise to [create IAM customer managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) that provide your team with only the permissions they need\.
 To get started quickly, you can use our AWS managed policies\.
 These policies cover common use cases and are available in your AWS account\.
 For more information about AWS managed policies, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.